-Blog in Health presents the most rigorous studies assessing the efficacy of Non-Pharmacological Interventions (NPIs, #nonpharmacologicalinterventions, #NPIs) and their cost/benefit ratios.
+The blog presents the most rigorous studies, reviews and health authority reports assessing the efficacy and safety of non-pharmacological interventions (NPIs).
 But what exactly are NPIs?

-“Non Pharmacological Interventions (#NPIs) are science-based and non invasive interventions on human health.
-They aim to prevent, treat, or cure health problems.
+“Non-Pharmacological Interventions (NPIs) are science-based and non-invasive interventions on human health.
+They aim to prevent, care, or cure health problems.
 They may consist in products, methods, programs or services whose contents are known by users.
 They are linked to biological and/or psychological processes identified in clinical studies.
 They have a measurable impact on health, quality of life, behavioral and socioeconomic markers.
 Their implementation requires relational, communicational and ethical skills.”
 (Plateforme CEPS, 2017).

 “NPIs are complementary to biological or surgical treatments” (Ninot, 2013).
 They often potentiate their action (for example, improving adherence).
 They rarely are alternatives to them.
 They involve the active participation of patients, who often adopt new health behaviors.

-The effects of #NPIs on people’s health and quality of life are direct (via identified mechanisms and processes) and occur in the midterm (1-6 months); they are observable (exceeding a single satisfaction instance), significant (greater than placebo effects) and verified (proven by randomized controlled trials).
-The demonstration of their efficacy relies on the principles of Evidence-Based Medicine and Evidence-Based Prevention, as implemented in Randomized Controlled Trials (RCT) and Meta-Analyses, the most rigorous and reliable research protocols available today.
+The effects of #NPIs on people’s health and quality of life are direct (via identified mechanisms and processes) and occur in the midterm (1-6 months); they are observable (exceeding a single satisfaction instance), significant (greater than placebo effects) and verified (proven by clinical trials).
+The demonstration of their efficacy relies on the principles of Evidence-Based Medicine, as implemented in randomized controlled trials and meta-analyses, the most rigorous and reliable research protocols available today.

 NPIs are known under several designations, which vary according to countries, healthcare, educational and social service specializations.
 Those appellations include:

 – alternative medicines,

 – behavioral interventions,